-Existing use rights would not be sufficient to avoid conflict and reverse sensitivity operational constraints. conflict and reverse sensitivity effects on existing and authorised primary production activities.
+Existing use rights would not be sufficient to avoid conflict and reverse sensitivity operational constraints.
+New sensitive activities should be designed and located to minimise conflict and reverse sensitivity effects on existing and authorised primary production activities.
 LIGHT-S3 (2) Light Glare Amend LIGHT-S2 so that it only applies in the case of existing activities.
 The provision would only be reasonable in the case of existing sensitive activities noting that the proposed subdivision and landuse provisions could introduce sensitive activities adjacent existing primary production activity and constrain an existing lawfully established activity.
-It would be unreasonable to apply this standard to an existing primary production activity Existing use rights would not be sufficient to avoid conflict and reverse sensitivity operational constraints.
+It would be unreasonable to apply this standard to an existing primary production activity.
+Existing use rights would not be sufficient to avoid conflict and reverse sensitivity operational constraints.
 New sensitive activities should be designed and located to minimise conflict and reverse sensitivity effects on existing and authorised primary production activities.
-Noise Introduction Retain introduction as follows: Most land use activities generate some degree of poise and The paragraph provides a useful introduction to the issues associated with noise.
-In the rural zones a range of animal and mechanical sounds often characterize the working nature of the can affect the health, safety and amenity of the District's residents and visitors.
+Noise Introduction Retain introduction as follows: Most land use activities generate some degree of noise and can affect the health, safety and amenity of the District's residents and visitors.
 Excessive noise can detract from the character and amenity values associated with the local environment.
-Noise generating activities can also be restricted by noise sensitive activities located close by that rural environment. seeк a nigher level of amenity (reverse sensitivity).
+Noise generating activities can also be restricted by noise sensitive activities located close by that seek a higher level of amenity (reverse sensitivity).
+The paragraph provides a useful introduction to the issues associated with noise.
+In the rural zones a range of animal and mechanical sounds often characterize the working nature of the rural environment.